iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

   * File : [6-abs.c](./6-abs.c)
     * Required : A function that computes the absolute value of an integer.

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : Quote by Charles Dudley Warner: There is no such thing as absolute value in this world.
+You can only estimate what a thing is worth to you.*
   <br><br>

 * **7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important.**